 If that’s not the case, then let’s check your salt quantity.
 Typically a bread recipe has around 2% salt weight to the flour weight.
 So using 500g of flour means using 10g of salt.
 Using these ratios of weight is known as bakers percentages and is a good way to compare recipes.

 I appreciate that not everyone has scales to weigh 10g of salt, especially when starting out.
 So by my measurements, 10g of salt is about 1¾ teaspoons.
-I recommend ordering a scales from Amazon that can measure down to 0.1g for salt and yeast.
+I recommend ordering a scale (like this one from Amazon) that can measure down to 0.1g for salt and yeast.
 The grains can be different sizes so it’s hard to measure in spoons accurately.

 If you are struggling with scales or spoons then you can at least try adding half as much salt as you used last time and see how it tastes.
 But that’s not before you’ve also tried boosting flavor with more fermentation as that is the real key.